Nov. 10, 2007

 Daniel Shinoff, the lawyer for the school district official, said it was a

-mentioned Daniel Shinoff in its pages.
-It seems that Daniel Shinoff
+Daniel Shinoff in its pages.
+It seems that Daniel Shinoff has suddenly

-had not told her about the test, which measured how well effluent
+not told her about the test, which measured how well effluent flowing from

 District's apology to student is ACLU goal